Jurino7/mental-chonometrics/README.md

 # reation_time
-Simple app for testing your reaction skills.
-Just click on first circle.
+Just simple apps for improving and traing your brain.

 Enjoy.